Rajpratik71/Mininet-wiki/Mininet-2.1.0-Remaining-Tasks.md

 * Update [[Mininet 2.1.0 Release Notes]]
 * Verify that 2.1.0rc1 works in Ubuntu Beta
 * Run automated tests again on all targets, and tag rc2 if they pass
-* Tag 2.1.1 final beore Ubuntu Final Beta Freeze (Sep.
+* Tag 2.1.1 final before Ubuntu Final Beta Freeze (Sep.
 19th)
 * Announce on mininet.org blog and on `mininet-discuss`